meetpandit/import-data-from-api-to-sql-table/README.md

 Use Country.js script for importing countries data into database

-Use state.js script for importing countries data into database
+Use state.js script for importing state data into database

-Use city.js script for importing countries data into database
+Use city.js script for importing city data into database